Daimler Truck

 Human Rights

-We are committed to the United Nations Guiding Principles on Business and Human Rights and place particular importance to the rights of the International Bill of Human Rights and the core labor standards of the International Labor Organization ("ILO").
+We are guided by the United Nations Guiding Principles on Business and Human Rights and attach particular importance to the rights set out in the International Bill of Human Rights and the core labor standards of the International Labor Organization (ILO).
+These form the basis for our global commitment to human rights.

-As participant in the United Nations Global Compact, we are committed to support human rights, respect the rights of employees and their representatives, and protecting the environment.
+As a participant in the United Nations Global Compact, we are committed to clear principles: We respect human rights, uphold the rights of employees and their representatives, and are dedicated to protecting the environment.

 Human Rights Compliance Management System